corrupteddrive/Contact/README.md

 Do not trust any other keys.
 This is my *only* key.

+---

+If you want to import my key using something like OpenKeychain or Keyoxide, you can scan the QR code below.

 <img src=assets/qrcode-pgp.png>

+---

 [Click here if you want to import using a file instead](https://raw.githubusercontent.com/corrupteddrive/corrupteddrive/main/assets/31C692AFC08AA9170F8EE49668875AC481232F80.asc)
 ~~~~~~~~~~~~~~~~~~~~~